Avoid prepaid hotel or flight commitments before the match city, ticket route, and travel dates are reliable.

 Travel planning is one of the highest-intent moments on the site

-The hub gives partners a clearly labeled way to reach fans before they book hotel rooms, buy insurance, choose mobile data, compare payment fees, or plan multi-city travel.
+The hub helps readers compare the services that affect real trip cost before they book hotel rooms, buy insurance, choose mobile data, compare payment fees, or plan multi-city travel.

-Travel pages can support hotels, insurance, eSIM, luggage, payments, and transport sponsors, but paid modules must be labeled and should not replace reader-first comparison logic.
-A partner listing needs clear fit, cancellation terms, total price factors, and limits instead of using generic "best deal" claims.
+Travel pages can support hotels, insurance, eSIM, luggage, payments, and transport links, but paid or affiliate modules must be labeled and should not replace reader-first comparison logic.
+A recommended listing needs clear fit, cancellation terms, total price factors, and limits instead of using generic "best deal" claims.

 - Do not imply official FIFA, host city, airline, hotel, or ticketing affiliation without source proof.